Filtering

 Aggregation filtering

-This library offers, for each relationship, an aggregation key inside the where argument.
-It can be used both on the node and edge of a relationship.
+The Neo4j GraphQL Library offers an aggregation key inside the where argument of each relationship.
+You can use it both on the node and edge of a relationship.

 Here are some examples on how to apply this kind of filtering: